 We push and we strain day after day, year after year and we end up paying a price for all that pushing.
 After years of cramming for exams, dong spinning sessions or crossfit WODs at the gym, late night partying, pulling ‘all nighters’ for work, forcing our way up the economic ladder and raising your children, the effects accumulate and catch up with us.

 As your mind/body is constantly pushed you pay the price.
 Do you wake up feeling rested?
 Do you get sick multiple times in a year?
 How long does it take you to recover from a workout or a night out?

-We touched on some of the basics in our previous Rest & Restore article following our workshop in 2015.
+We touched on some of the basics in our previous Rest & Restore article.
 Here are some more simple and effective ways to create cycles to rest and restore into your life.

 Tips On How To Effectively Manage Your Stress